kshitjee/wsteth-eth-lp-ops/README.md

 ## Overview

 This repository implements a liquidity provisioning bot for the wstETH/wETH pair on Uniswap V3.
 It calculates optimal tick ranges for concentrated liquidity positions using market metrics and a deterministic yield model, monitors positions, and sends email alerts for rebalancing decisions.
-A GitHub Actions workflow runs the bot every 24 hours.                     # This file
+A GitHub Actions workflow runs the bot every 24 hours.

 ## Setup